OpenDataServices/explore360/docs/search_bar.md

 .. _search-bar:
 ```

-GrantNav Search Bar
+Search Bar
 ===================

 GrantNav's search bar is a powerful and flexible tool that forms the starting point for almost every exploration of grants data with GrantNav

 ## Text Search

 When you enter a term into the search bar and click 'Search', GrantNav searches through all the grants in the database, and presents results in order of relevance - with the results that match the most words, most often, at the top.

 By default, GrantNav searches all of the fields in the grant record - this includes the title and description, the names of places and geocodes, the names of funder and recipient, and any other information that the publisher of the data has provided.

 To search for a particular phrase, put it in quotes in the search bar.
 Quotes can also help avoid unexpected results if your search term contains special characters such as dashes or brackets.

 Text search isn't case-sensitive, so capital and lower-case letters will match each other; "GiRlS" matches "girls".
 Diacritics are ignored, so "Esmee" matches "Esmée".

 GrantNav carries out stemming, so will return results for different forms of the same word; "disability" matches "disability", "disabled", etc.

 On the results page, you can [refine your results](refining-results) to narrow down your search.

 ```eval_rst
 .. admonition:: Try these examples